Cabometyx (Cabozantinib)

 Seek immediate medical attention if you experience:

-• Severe bleeding (vomiting blood, black stools, bloody urine, coughing up blood)
+• severe bleeding (vomiting blood, black stools, bloody urine)

 Important Warnings

-There are several important warnings and precautions to be aware of before taking Cabometyx.
+There are several important warnings to consider before taking Cabometyx.

 Who Should Not Take Cabometyx

-Do not use Cabometyx if you are allergic to cabozantinib or any ingredients in the medicine.
-Signs of allergic reaction include shortness of breath, wheezing, swelling of face/lips/tongue, rash, itching, or hives.
+Do not take Cabometyx if you are allergic to cabozantinib or any of its ingredients.

 Medical Conditions to Discuss

-Tell your doctor if you have high blood pressure, aneurysm or blood vessel tear, recent significant bleeding, recent surgery (including dental), inflammatory bowel disease, recent blood clots/stroke/heart attack, liver or kidney disease, heart conditions or slow heart rate, diarrhea, or sugar intolerance (tablets contain lactose).
+Discuss with your doctor if you have high blood pressure, a history of aneurysms, recent significant bleeding, recent surgery, inflammatory bowel disease, blood clots, liver or kidney disease, heart conditions, or if you have diarrhea.

 Pregnancy and Breastfeeding